Country Guide - VAT in Romania

 VAT Rules for Electronically Supplied Services

 Following the harmonized VAT rules at the EU level, Romania implemented the most important rules from the EU VAT Directive into its national legislation.
-Rules on Electronically Supplied Services (ESS) are also part of the new EU-wide VAT rules and, as such, are also incorporated into Romanian VAR law.
+Rules on Electronically Supplied Services (ESS) are also part of the new EU-wide VAT rules and, as such, are also incorporated into Romanian VAT law.

 Taxability Rules for ESS:

-The EU-wide rules are precise regarding the B2B supply of ESS, B2C supply of ESS, and VAT for distance sales of goods and B2C ESS.
+The EU-wide rules are precise regarding the B2B supply of ESS, the B2C supply of ESS, and VAT for distance sales of goods and B2C ESS.

 For VAT on distance sales of goods and B2C ESS, the rules are different for taxable persons below the EU-harmonized threshold of EUR 10,000 and those above this threshold.
 Taxable persons below the threshold may apply their countries' VAT rates or voluntarily register for OSS and comply with those rules.
-Taxable persons above the threshold must apply the VAT rate applicable to the consumer's home country, e.g., VAT rate Romania.
+Taxable persons above the threshold must apply the VAT rate applicable to the consumer's home country, e.g., the VAT rate Romania.

 How much is VAT in Romania on ESS?

-The Romania VAT rate for ESS is 19%.
+The Romania VAT rate for ESS is 21%.

 E-Commerce Rules

-Since 2021, the European Union has introduced new rules for e-commerce regulating cross-border sales of goods valued up to EUR 150 from non-EU countries, imposing the deemed suppliers' rules for online platforms, and further expanding the scope of the previously established Mini One Stop Shop (MOSS) to the current One Stop Shop (OSS) system.
+Since 2021, the European Union has introduced new rules for e-commerce, regulating cross-border sales of goods valued up to EUR 150 from non-EU countries, imposing the deemed suppliers' rules for online platforms, and further expanding the scope of the previously established Mini One Stop Shop (MOSS) to the current One Stop Shop (OSS) system.

-• Union Scheme,
+Union Scheme,

-• Non-Union Scheme,
+Non-Union Scheme,

-• Import Scheme.
+Import Scheme.

 VAT EU Reporting